HVR88/Monochrome-Gaming-Logos/README.md

 # Monochrome (Retro) Gaming Logos

-The logos were created for [Pegasus Frontend](https://pegasus-frontend.org/) and the [GameOS](https://github.com/PlayingKarrde/gameOS) theme - you can also use them for other  front-ends such as Emulation Station, LaunchBox/BigBox, Attract Mode, or any other project where you want monochrome logos.

 The collection includes arcade, console, computer, publisher, category and playlist logos - comprehensive coverage of the usual, and some unusual, systems/platforms available for emulation.

+The logos were originally created for [Pegasus Frontend](https://pegasus-frontend.org/) and the [GameOS](https://github.com/PlayingKarrde/gameOS) theme - you can also use them for other  front-ends such as Emulation Station, LaunchBox/BigBox, Attract Mode, or any other project or design where you want monochrome logos.

 *There are over 620 designs and variations in the collection.*